 The q command exits the editor and returns to the operating system.

 To exit the editor:

-- Make sure you are in command mode.
-If you are not in command mode, type ^C to get into command mode. - Save the file.
-If it is a new file, use save.
-If it has been saved before, use resave. - Type q to exit the editor.
+- 1 Make sure you are in command mode.

+If you are not in command mode, type ^C to get into command mode. - 2 Save the file.
+If it is a new file, use save; if it has been saved before, use resave. - 3 Type q to exit the editor.

-How to Exit the Editor Without Saving
+How to Exit the Editor without Saving

 Normally before you exit the editor you will use the SAVE or RESAVE command to save the changes you made.
-But sometimes you may make changes to a file that you decide you don't want to keep.
+But sometimes you may make changes to a file that you decide you do not want to keep.